Slash fiction: Slash sources

-From its earliest days, slash fiction has been particularly inspired by popular speculative fiction franchises, possibly because speculative fiction may lack well-developed female characters or because the speculative elements allow greater freedom to reinterpret canon characters.
+From its earliest days, slash fiction has been particularly inspired by popular speculative fiction franchises, possibly because speculative fiction may lack well-developed female characters or because the speculative elements allow greater freedom to reinterpret canonical characters.
 However, other large bodies of slash fiction, such as Starsky and Hutch or The Professionals, are based on non-speculative sources.

 Slash fiction follows popular media, and new stories are constantly produced.
 There is some correlation between the popularity and activity of each variety of slash fiction and those of the source of the material.
 Some slash fiction readers and writers tend to adhere closely to the canonical source of their fiction, while other participants may follow the slash content without being fans of the original source material itself.

-Slash finds the Internet
+Slash on the Internet

 Until the Internet became accessible to the general public in the early 1990s, slash was hard to find.
 It was published only in fan-edited non-profit fanzines (often called only "zines"), which were usually priced just high enough to recoup printing costs, and were sold via adzines or at conventions.
 With the advent of the Internet, slash fiction writers created mailing lists which gradually took the place of amateur press associations (APA), and websites such as FanFiction.Net (which gradually started taking the place of zines).

-Forum boards and message boards were active during the first half of the first decade of the millennium, and sites such as Angelfire, Geocities, and ProBoards were quite successful.
+Forum boards and message boards were active during the first half of the first decade of the millennium, and sites such as Angelfire, GeoCities, and ProBoards were quite successful.
 Other venues in which slash was, and still is, published are Facebook and private groups.
 Much later came Archive of Our Own.
 As slash publishing gradually moved to the Internet, the field opened to more writers, and a greater quantity of material was published.

 The Internet allowed slash authors more freedom than print: stories could include branching story lines, links, collages, song mixes, and other innovations.
 The Internet increased slash visibility and the number of readers, as readers were now able to access the stories from their own home at a much lower cost, since zines cost more than an Internet connection.
 The number of fandoms represented increased dramatically, especially those devoted to science fiction, fantasy, and police dramas.
 The Internet also increased the level of reader interaction, making it easier for fans to comment on stories, give episode reviews, and discuss comment on trends in slash fandom itself.
 Websites and fanzines dedicated to fans of The X-Files, Stargate, Harry Potter, and Buffy the Vampire Slayer became common, with tens of thousands of slash stories available.